Salvoxia/truenas-spindown-timer/README.md

                  single monitoring period (default: 600).
   -s TIMEOUT   : Shutdown timeout.
 If given and no drive is active for TIMEOUT
                  seconds, the system will be shut down.
+  -o           : Shutdown only.
+Drives are never spun down, but activity is monitored
+                  to perform shutdown only.
+If specified, -s is mandatory.
   -u MODE      : Operation mode (default: disk).
                  If set to 'disk', the script operates with disk identifiers (e.g. ada0) for all CLI arguments and monitors I/O using